Involuntary Bankruptcy

 Involuntary bankruptcies are rarely filed against individuals.
 Learn more.

-Bankruptcy doesn't just help those in debt—it protects creditors, too.
-One of the powers given to creditors is the ability to force an unwilling debtor into involuntary bankruptcy.
+Bankruptcy doesn't just help those in debt.
+It protects creditors, too.
+One of the powers given to creditors is the ability to force unwilling debtors into bankruptcy against their will in what's known as an involuntary bankruptcy.

 How Involuntary Bankruptcy Works